IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_create_secret_topology.md

 **Note:** If you are not using the CSI Topology feature, follow the steps in [Creating a Secret](csi_ug_config_create_secret.md).

-Within the Secret, each management ID (here, represented by `demo-management-id-x`), is used to identify the storage system within other configuration files.
+Within the Secret, each user-defined management ID (here, represented by `demo-management-id-x`), is used to identify the storage system within other configuration files.

+**Note:** The management ID must start and end with a character or number.
+In addition, the following symbols may be used within the management ID: -, _, and ..

 1. Create the secret file, similar to the following `demo-secret-config.json`: